 The surgical technologist may be exposed to a variety of substances within the work environment.
 You can expect to be exposed to blood, body tissues or fluids, electrical hazards, hazardous waste materials, radiation, chemicals, and loud or unpleasant noises.

-My experience completing the Surgical Tech Class of 2011 at CCMCC has been one of challenges, accomplishments and the creation of a foundation of knowledge and skills needed to begin a career as a Surgical Technician.
+My experience completing the Surgical Tech Class at CCMCC has been one of challenges, accomplishments and the creation of a foundation of knowledge and skills needed to begin a career as a Surgical Technician.
 While attending CCMCC, I was provided a quality education by certified instructors in their field.
 The coursework was comprehensive and presented in a manner that an individual who is new into the medical field can establish a base of information and experiences to draw from that will lead to a successful career.
 CCMCC also follows up their educational platform with accessible career building resources such as resume and interview preparation, externship placement at recognized facilities and current job opportunities within the community.

 I am confident that I have received a quality education in the field of Surgical Technology at CCMCC.
 The instructors of my class demonstrate a balance of teaching the text material with a clear understanding, while at the same time, offering insight from relevant job experience to reinforce the concepts.
 I have been impressed with their ability to completely answer questions about the subject matter, surgical setting and various aspects of health care.
 They are respected, accomplished professionals in their field and I am fortunate to have learned from them.